-The Committee also retained Aon Hewitt, an independent compensation consultant (the "Compensation Consultant"), in 2022 to advise on executive compensation matters.
-The Compensation Consultant reports directly to the Compensation Committee and provides expertise to the Committee and management on the design of appropriate executive compensation plans, analysis of the effectiveness of existing plans, and the market-competitiveness of base salary, annual incentive levels, and long-term incentive awards.
-The Compensation Consultant did not provide any additional services to the Company during 2022.
+The Committee also retained Aon Hewitt, an independent compensation consultant (the "Compensation Consultant"), in 2023 to advise on executive compensation matters.
+The Compensation Consultant reports directly to the Compensation Committee and, pursuant to the Compensation Committee's instructions, advises the Committee and management on the design of appropriate executive compensation plans, analyzes the effectiveness of existing plans, and conducts market research for the competitiveness of base salary, annual incentive levels, and long-term incentive awards.
+The Compensation Consultant did not provide any additional services to the Company during 2023.
 In connection with its engagement of the Compensation Consultant, the Committee conducted a conflict of interest assessment of Aon Hewitt and found that no conflicts of interest exist.